detomon/unicode-table/README.md

 - `--enable-symbol-prefix=bla` changes the prefix for library symbols to `bla` (instead of the default `UT`).
 - `--enable-snake-case`, `--disable-snake-case` enables or disables snake-case symbol names (For example, `bla_lookup_rune` instead of `blaLookupRune`).
+- `--enable-categories=Lu,Ll,Lt` sets the required Unicode character categories to be include in the table.
+This can reduce the table size.
+All other characters will have their category set to `UT_CATEGORY_OTHER_NOT_ASSIGNED`.
+If omitted, all categories are included.

 ```sh
 ./configure --enable-symbol-prefix=bla --enable-snake-case